Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces

 The reduced $\mathsf{CD}^{*}(K,N)$ condition requires the same inequality \eqref{E:CD} of $\mathsf{CD}(K,N)$ but with the coefficients $\tau_{K,N}^{(t)}(\sfd(\gamma_{0},\gamma_{1}))$ and $\tau_{K,N}^{(1-t)}(d(\gamma_{0},\gamma_{1}))$ replaced by $\sigma_{K,N}^{(t)}(\sfd(\gamma_{0},\gamma_{1}))$ and $\sigma_{K,N}^{(1-t)}(d(\gamma_{0},\gamma_{1}))$, respectively.
 Hence while the distortion coefficients of the $\mathsf{CD}(K,N)$ condition are formally obtained by imposing one direction with linear distortion and $N-1$ directions affected by curvature, the $\mathsf{CD}^{*}(K,N)$ condition imposes the same volume distortion in all the $N$ directions.

-Now we will recall the \textit{generalized Bishop-Gromov comparison theorem} for $\mathsf{CD}^*(K,N)$-spaces for $K<0$.
+Now we will recall the \textit{generalized Bishop-Gromov comparison theorem} for $\mathsf{CD}^*(K,N)$-spaces with $K<0$.
 Let $B(x,R)$ be the metric ball around $x$ with radius $R$ and we denote its metric closure by $\overline{ B(x,R)}$.
-We note that the fact that the sharp version of this result is valid for $\mathsf{CD}^*(K,N)$ spaces is a consequence of \cite[Theorem 1.1]{CavStu} and \cite[Theorem 5.1]{Ohta}.
+Note that the sharp version of this result is valid for $\mathsf{CD}^*(K,N)$ spaces as a consequence of \cite[Theorem 1.1]{CavStu} and \cite[Theorem 5.1]{Ohta}.

-\begin{thm}[Generalized Bishop-Gromov volume growth inequality for $\mathsf{CD}^*(K,N)$] Assume that the metric space $(X,d,m)$ satisfies the $\mathsf{CD}^*(K,N)$-condition for some $K<0$ and $N\in\mathbb{R}$.
+\begin{thm}[Generalized Bishop-Gromov volume growth inequality for $\mathsf{CD}^*(K,N)$] Assume that the metric space $(X,d,m)$ satisfies the $\mathsf{CD}^*(K,N)$-condition for some $K<0$ and $N\in [1,\infty)$.
 Then for all $r\leq R$,

 Furthermore, for the function $s_m(x,r) = \limsup_{\delta \to 0} \frac{1}{\delta} m ( \overline{B(x,r+ \delta)} \setminus B(x,r))$ the following inequality holds

 \end{thm}